 There are several tests that can indeed give you some information about your risk.
-We should clarify some key issues first, however:
+However, we should clarify some key issues first:

 - These genetic tests will not tell you whether or not you’ll develop a hereditary type of cancer – they only tell you how likely it will be.

 - The first thing you should do is talk to your doctor.
-Later they refer you to what’s known as the unit for cancer genetic counseling.
+They will refer you to what’s known as the unit for cancer genetic counseling.

 - Its function is to study hereditary forms of cancer and to counsel you.
 It’s not only about receiving the result of a laboratory test.